 - Diverse services and sector

 - Capacity (size defined as the number of annual audience/outreach)

 - Maintain ethical standards, only so far as adhering to local, provincial and federal laws

 - Sustainability – Assist (where possible) to sustain the listing of an asset on the map within available resources.

 - Adhere to FOIPPA BC- BC Freedom of Information and Privacy Act and regulations on information privacy and data storage.

-- We will honour protocols, and respect the interests of the assets.
+- Honour protocols, and respect the interests of the assets.

 We define Culture as the manifestation of shared values, art, beliefs, aesthetics, and identity cultivated by a group of individuals who are associated with that respective group.
-We define Community as a collective of individuals who can be recognized as a group based on self identification, shared values, active engagement, and/or place.
-Place can be defined as physical, geographical, and online.
+We define Community as a collective of individuals who can be recognized as a group based on self-identification, shared values, active engagement, and/or place.
+A place can be defined as physical, geographical, and online.
 Part of creating a greater regional identity is increasing inter-connectivity between organizations, residents, and visitors.